slimgroup/ParametricDFNOs.jl/docs/src/quickstart.md

 MPI.Finalize()
 ```

-!!! warning "Change to custom use case"
+!!! tip "Change to custom use case"
-    We show the usage for `ParametricDFNOs.DFNO_2D` but the extension to the other FNOs should be as simple as changing the number, any other changes will be documented.
+    We show the usage for `ParametricDFNOs.DFNO_2D` but the extension to the other FNOs should be as simple as changing the number.
+Please refer to the API for exact differences.

 ### GPU usage

+!!! note "Default behavior"
+    By default, the package will be set to use the GPU based the whether the `DFNO_2D_GPU` flag was set during compile time of the package

 You can set the GPU flag by using: